polterguy/magic/backend/files/misc/common-startup-files/default-files/functions/files/patch-file.md

 Applies a unified diff patch to an existing file.

-Use this function only for small, targeted edits to an existing file after you have read the exact current file content.
-Use `create-file` when creating a new file, when replacing an entire file, or when you are not certain you can produce an exact patch.
+This is the preferred function for editing, updating, or modifying an existing file when the change only touches a small part of it - changing a line, a value, a CSS selector, a paragraph, or similar targeted edits.
+Read the file first, then produce the patch from the exact current content.
+Use `create-file` only when creating a new file, when replacing an entire file, or for large rewrites that restructure most of the file.

 Below is the exact function signature and JSON invocation format for this function.